jsswd888/algorithm_datastructure/README.md

 - 7.5 Take a note of the `ListNode` question; encountered CAN'T DO cases couple of times!
 NOTE: usually use `ListNode` for singly-linked list questions
 - 7.6 No question done; need review tomorrow
 - 7.7 No question done; need review (preparing exams)
-- 8.1 update: no major update during July: will first fill in daily question one by one.
+- 8.1 update: no major update during July: will first fill in daily question one by one; daily question: 7.30,31

 > ## Leetcode